Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Discussion

 \prost{} receives the highest scores on most problems, showing its strong capability to search for optimal actions.
 However, the main drawback of \prost{} is that it is always dependent on an accurate generative model of the problem during test-time inference.
-Depending on the use case, this can be difficult to accomplish due to not having an accurate model available for the problem instance, or that the execution environment does not have the resources to perform continuous simulations.
-By comparison, the \ac{rl} policies only need the simulator during training but do not perform any planning when choosing actions.
+This can be difficult to accommodate for use-cases where an accurate system model is not available, or the execution environment does not have the resources to perform continuous simulations.
+In contrast, the \ac{rl} policies only need the simulator during training but do not perform any planning when choosing actions.
 The cost of the high scores with \prost{} is also paid with a much higher inference time, which we had to count in days, as opposed to minutes for the \ac{rl} policies.
-Despite its strong overall performance, \prost{} performs little better than the do-nothing policy on certain problem instances, most notably from the domain \emph{AcademicAdvising}.
+Despite a strong overall performance, \prost{} performs little better than the do-nothing policy on certain problem instances, most notably from the domain \emph{AcademicAdvising}.
 We are unsure if this is caused by \prost{} not being well-adapted for this particular problem, or the instances being defined such that doing nothing is indeed the optimal course of action.
 The higher average scores of the \brandname{} agents suggests the latter may not be the case, however.
 The low scores of \prost{} on this domain is also reflected in the mimic policy, which are significantly worse on the problem compared to its \ac{rl} counterpart.